Sampling and Distortion Tradeoffs for Bandlimited Periodic Signals: Extensions

-For the case of equal variances $\ps_\ell=\ps$ for $\ell = N_1, \cdots, N_2$, we stated two general lower bounds on the average distortion (See Subsection \ref{sec:4:1}).
-When $\ps_\ell$ values are distinct, we can generalize the second lower bound given in Lemma \ref{lemma:lower:2} as follows (we assume that the frequency support is known): \begin{proposition} For any $\sigma>0$ and any choice of the pre-sampling filter, the following lower bound on the average distortion holds for all values of $M$:
+For the case of positive equal variances $\ps_\ell=\ps>0$ for $\ell = N_1, \cdots, N_2$, we have provided two general lower bounds on the average distortion.
+When $\ps_\ell$ are arbitrary, we can generalize the second lower bound given in Lemma \ref{lemma:lower:2} as follows: \begin{proposition} For any $\sigma>0$, the following lower bound on the average distortion holds for all values of $M$: